brendanzab/language-garden/README.md

   An elaborator for a simply typed lambda calculus that uses bidirectional typing to allow some type annotations to be omitted.
 - [**elab-stlc-bidirectional-stratify**](./elab-stlc-bidirectional):
-  An elaborator that stratifies a combined type and term language into a simply typed core language.
+  An elaborator that partially stratifies a combined type and term language into a simply typed core language.
 - [**elab-stlc-abstract**](./elab-stlc-abstract):
   An LCF-style elaborator that moves the construction of well-typed terms behind a trusted interface.